zbnt/server/README.md

 # zbnt_sw

-Board software for ZBNT, a configurable network tester for Xilinx FPGAs/SoCs
+Board software for ZBNT, a set of network tools for Xilinx FPGAs/SoCs

 ## Related projects